1. What is Academic Peer Advising?

 2. Is peer advising the same in all departments?

 Each department carries different expectations of their Academic Peer Advisors.

 Some departments have been established (within the peer advising program) for many years and have a set way of doing things and know exactly what their academic peer advisors are going to achieve for them.
 Some of the various projects that academic peer advisors have completed include alumni surveys, student cohesion activities, senior recognition events, workshops, newsletters, tutoring, involved in registration, and many other areas.

 You may also have an opportunity to work outside an academic department.
 Various support services have mentored peer advisors in the past.
-STRIVE U, Office of Support for Students with Disabilities, Student Success Center are just a few other options available.
+STRIVE U, Disability Services Center, Student Success Center are just a few other options available.

 3. What does the advisor/mentor relationship entail?

 It’s important to interact with your mentor so that you’re both on the same page.
 You want to make sure that you have a mentor that can be involved and help when you need it, but at the same time you need to have some independence.
 Mentors have various backgrounds just like academic peers and it’s important to remember that they are just as busy.
 It’s crucial that a meeting takes place between the mentor and the academic peer advisor at least a couple times a month, just to make sure that you both know the task/s at hand and the deadline.

 Some mentors can set aside a lot of time for their academic peer advisors where others cannot.
 In this situation, it’s important to get involved and meet with your mentor when they can; it might also be a good idea to meet with other faculty and staff to see if they have any project or ideas for the program.